Safeguarding Children Policy

 The breadth of issues classified within online safety is considerable, but can be categorised into four areas of risk:

-content: being exposed to illegal, inappropriate or harmful content, for example: pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation and extremism.
+• content: being exposed to illegal, inappropriate or harmful content, for example: pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation and extremism.

-contact: being subjected to harmful online interaction with other users; for example: peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes
+• contact: being subjected to harmful online interaction with other users; for example: peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes

-conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example, making, sending and receiving explicit images (e.g. consensual and non-consensual sharing of nudes and semi-nudes and/or pornography, sharing other explicit images and online bullying; and
+• conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example, making, sending and receiving explicit images (e.g. consensual and non-consensual sharing of nudes and semi-nudes and/or pornography, sharing other explicit images and online bullying; and

-commerce – risks such as online gambling, inappropriate advertising, phishing and or financial scams.
+• commerce – risks such as online gambling, inappropriate advertising, phishing and or financial scams.
 If you feel your students or staff are at risk, please report it to the Anti-Phishing Working Group (https://apwg.org/).

-At St Rose’s when students use the school’s network to access the internet, they are protected from inappropriate content by our filtering and monitoring systems.
-However, some students are able to access the internet using their own data plan therefore to minimise inappropriate use, as a school, all personal student devices are connected to the school Wi-Fi network which is filtered and monitored and students and their parents are asked to sign our ICT usage agreement.
+We make sure that any school devices used away from the school site are also subject to filtering and monitoring procedures.
+Some students are able to access the internet using their own data plan therefore to minimise inappropriate use, as a school, all personal student devices are connected to the school Wi-Fi network which is filtered and monitored and students and their parents are asked to sign our ICT usage agreement.

 USE OF MOBILE TECHNOLOGY

-We aim to ensure the safety and privacy of students by regulating the use of mobile technology.
+We aim to ensure the safety and privacy of students by regulating the use of mobile technology within the school environment.
+Our intention is to provide an environment reducing the following concerns:

 • Staff being distracted from their work with students.